isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution82.md

 Direct Purchase

 ### Support Level
-Up to 80% for SMEs <br>
+Up to 70% for SMEs <br>
 N.A. for non-SMEs

 ### Things to Note
 Equipment must meet the following:

-Generate active oxygen at an output between 20mg - 1g/hr
+- User ozonised tech generating active oxygen at output between 20mg - 1g/hr

-Emit negative ion at more than 2 million/cm3
+- Equipment should emit negative ion at more than 2 million/cubic centrimetres

-Area coverage at least 36.5 m2
+- Coverage area at least 36.5square meter

-Effective sterilisation & reduce bacteria count by 90%
+- Effective sterilisation & reduce bacteria count by 90%
+- For sectors (e.g F&B) requiring high level of sanitisation.
+Office spaces not supported.

 ### Contact Information